sofathitesh/doconce/doc/demos/manual/manual.rst

 -----------------------

 The file `.doconce-mode.el <https://doconce.googlecode.com/hg/misc/.doconce-mode.el>`_ in the Doconce source distribution gives a "Doconce Editing Mode" in Emacs.
-(The file is just a rough edit of the reST Editing Mode for Emacs.
-Many Doconce features are recognized, but far from all, and sometimes portions of Doconce text just appear as ordinary text.)

 Here is how to get the Doconce Editing Mode in Emacs: Download `.doconce-mode.el <https://doconce.googlecode.com/hg/misc/.doconce-mode.el>`_ and save it in your home directory, then add these lines to ``~/.emacs``::